FAQs about the S.A.M. tool

 Why is stakeholder analysis and mapping important?

-Effective community engagement in turn necessitates comprehensive stakeholder identification and analysis of interrelationships between all the many key stakeholders unique to the local, place-based context of each project.
+This necessitates comprehensive stakeholder identification and analysis of interrelationships between all the many key stakeholders unique to the local, place-based context of each project.
+Thus, a digital tool like S.A.M. is enormously valuable for streamling stakeholder management and derisking a project’s progress to the critical milestone of reaching final investment decision (F.I.D.).

 [Learn more about the Justice-40 Initiative and Community Benefit Plans (CBPs).]